Report on Ubinas (Peru) — 18 September-24 September 2019

 During 16-22 September the number of seismic events totaled 4,356, with volcano-tectonic (VT) signals being the most numerous, averaging 567 events per day, and all having magnitudes under M 2.5.
 Hybrid events averaged 119 events per day.
 Continuous emissions of blueish gas and water vapor were recorded by the webcam rising to heights less than 1 km above the summit.
 Four thermal anomalies were recorded by the MIROVA system.
 The Alert Level remained at Orange (the second highest level on a four-color scale) and the public were warned to stay outside of a 10-km radius.

 Geological Summary.
-A small, 1.4-km-wide caldera cuts the top of Ubinas, Perú's most active volcano, giving it a truncated appearance.
+The truncated appearance of Ubinas, Perú's most active volcano, is a result of a 1.4-km-wide crater at the summit.
 It is the northernmost of three young volcanoes located along a regional structural lineament about 50 km behind the main volcanic front.
 The growth and destruction of Ubinas I was followed by construction of Ubinas II beginning in the mid-Pleistocene.
-The upper slopes of the andesitic-to-rhyolitic Ubinas II stratovolcano are composed primarily of andesitic and trachyandesitic lava flows and steepen to nearly 45 degrees.
-The steep-walled, 150-m-deep summit caldera contains an ash cone with a 500-m-wide funnel-shaped vent that is 200 m deep.
+The upper slopes of the andesitic-to-rhyolitic Ubinas II stratovolcano are composed primarily of andesitic and trachyandesitic lava flows and steepen to nearly 45°.
+The steep-walled, 150-m-deep summit crater contains an ash cone with a 500-m-wide funnel-shaped vent that is 200 m deep.
 Debris-avalanche deposits from the collapse of the SE flank about 3,700 years ago extend 10 km from the volcano.
-Widespread Plinian pumice-fall deposits include one of Holocene age about 1,000 years ago.
-Holocene lava flows are visible on the flanks, but historical activity, documented since the 16th century, has consisted of intermittent minor-to-moderate explosive eruptions.
+Widespread Plinian pumice-fall deposits include one from about 1,000 years ago.
+Holocene lava flows are visible on the flanks, but activity documented since the 16th century has consisted of intermittent minor-to-moderate explosive eruptions.